BenSampo/laravel-enum/README.md

 }
 ```

-By default type checking is set to strict, but you can bypass this passing `false` to the optional second parameter of the EnumValue class.
+By default, type checking is set to strict, but you can bypass this by passing `false` to the optional second parameter of the EnumValue class.

 ```php
 new EnumValue(UserType::class, false) // Turn off strict type checking.